"Making A Murderer": Zellner's motion makes five arguments for Avery's release

 "I am just concerned and have a very high degree of sympathy for the Halbach family because it comes up again and it will be on the TV and in the paper for a long time again and their loss is every day and it’s too bad," said Ziegelbauer.

-The first 220 pages of the motion are posted on Kathleen Zellner's web site.
+.
 Action 2 News will post the document in its entirety, with exhibits, when it becomes available.
 We'll notify you through social media and our news app.

 The case became an international sensation after the docu-series "Making A Murderer" premiered on Netflix in December 2015.
 Filmmakers presented the possibility that Avery and his nephew Brendan Dassey were wrongly convicted.
 Our Action 2 News crew spotted the "Making a Murderer" documentary crew at the courthouse on Wednesday.
 Netflix's Vice President of Original Content announced in January that there would be new episodes later this year.